aniketphatak09/Goals-of-Glory/README.md

 The solution to this calculated the new X value and new color in drawPixel function.
 Here we are calling calculateMatrixposition fucntion which will calculate and return new x value and new color value.

-2. Designing the Gyroscope and Accelerometer driver for goalkeeper and player movements:
+-Designing the Gyroscope and Accelerometer driver for goalkeeper and player movements:

 a) Lose connection on MPU 6050